adlnet/xAPI-Spec/xAPI-About.md

 ## 2.0 How to Use This Document

-This is a definitive document which describes how the Experience API is to be implemented across a variety of systems.
+This is a definitive document which describes how the Experience API is to be implemented.
 It is a technical document authored specifically for individuals and organizations implementing this technology with the intent of such individuals developing interoperable tools, systems and services that are independent of each other and interoperable with each other.

 Whenever possible, the language and formatting used in this document is intended to be _considerate_ of non-technical readers because various tools, systems and services